Mapping quantum Hall edge states in graphene by scanning tunneling microscopy: Results

-To corroborate the generally good agreement between measured $dI/dV_{\rm sample}$ and simulated LDOS, we compare its dependence on $V_{\rm sample}$ and $x_{\rm tip}$ in Fig.~\ref{Fig4}a--b (see also Supplement, Fig.~\ref{FigS7}).
-Again, one observes semi-quantitative agreement including the branching features of LL-2 and LL-3.
-At a slightly smaller $V_{\rm gate}$, where only LL-1 crosses $E_{\rm F}$ at the interface, we map $dI/dV_{\rm sample}(\mathbf{x}_{\rm tip})$ two-dimensionally at $E_{\rm F}$ (Fig.~\ref{Fig4}c).
+To corroborate the generally good agreement between measured $dI/dV_{\rm sample}$ and simulated LDOS, we compare their dependence on $V_{\rm sample}$ and $x_{\rm tip}$ in Fig.~\ref{Fig4}a--b (see also Fig.~\ref{FigS7}).
+Again, one observes semi-quantitative agreement including the branching features of LL-1 to LL-3.
+At a slightly smaller $V_{\rm gate}$, only LL-1 crosses $E_{\rm F}$ at the interface (red line in inset of Fig. \ref{Fig4}c).
+At this $V_{\rm gate}$, we map $dI/dV_{\rm sample}(\mathbf{x}_{\rm tip})$ two-dimensionally at $E_{\rm F}$ (Fig.~\ref{Fig4}c).
 A bright line about 40\,nm in width with some internal structure meanders along the lateral interface.
-Width and internal structure of this stripe are rather similar to the simulated LDOS($x_{\rm tip}$) of the LL-1 edge state (Fig.~\ref{Fig4}d, along red line) that itself turns out to be barely perturbed by the shallow TIQD (Fig.~\ref{Fig4}e).
-Hence, an imaging of an edge state with resolution well below the magnetic length $l_{\rm B}=10$\,nm and minor perturbations by the TIQD is achieved for the first time.
+Mostly, the bright line is a double line structure as expected for LL-1 (compare TB simulation of Fig.~\ref{Fig3}e showing LL+1) Width and internal structure of this stripe are rather similar to the simulated LDOS($x_{\rm tip}$) of the LL-1 edge state (Fig.~\ref{Fig4}d, along red line).
+An analysis of the correspondingly mapped LDOS (Fig.~\ref{Fig4}e) reveals that the observed double line is due to the intrinsic double line of the LL-1 edge state, itself caused by the antinodal structure of the LL-1 wave function that is barely perturbed by the shallow TIQD.
+In some areas, as marked by the white arrow in Fig.~\ref{Fig3}c, we observe additional charging lines (see also inset) due to the local potential that changes the occupation of the TIQD, but these areas are small at the chosen $V_{\rm gate}$.

+Hence, an imaging of an edge state with resolution well below the magnetic length $l_{\rm B}=10$\,nm and only minor perturbations by the TIQD is achieved for the first time.